AAO Users' Committee (AAOUC)

 The AAO Users' Committee came into being on 1 January 2000, combining and extending the functions of the Advisory Committee for Instrumentation on the AAT, ACIAAT, and the policy role of the Schmidt Telescope Panel, STP.
 The terms of reference are listed below.
 The committee comprises six external users, normally four from Australia, and two international representatives.
 Members of the AAOUC will be nominated by the Director.
 The current membership is:

 |Member||Nationality||End of term|

 |Sarah Sweet||Australia||July 2017|

 |Michelle Cluver||International||July 2016|

 The AAO users' committee meets in person once a year at North Ryde in July, with a teleconference held every January or February.
-The next meeting of this committee will take place on Thursday 31 July 2014.
+The next meeting of this committee will take place on by teleconference in January 2015.
 However, the Director will consult with the AAOUC throughout the year on matters requiring timely input.
 To solicit the community's views, they AAOUC Chair will post appropriate material on this WWW page.

 The AAOUC seeks the comments of the AAO user community on the following issues.
 Please send your comments to the AAOUC Chair.